Kattis/problem-package-format/spec/legacy-icpc.md

 | run_time_error      | Crashes for some test case.                                                                                                        |

 Every file or directory in these directories represents a separate solution.
-Same requirements as for submissions with regards to filenames.
 It is mandatory to provide at least one accepted solution.

 Submissions must read input data from standard input, and write output to standard output.